bitcraft/storymaker/readme.md

 Agents will search through all of it's Goals when it receives a new precept and find the Goal that is most "relevant".
 If the Goal has changed (or perhaps there wasn't a goal in the first place), the Agent will attempt to create a plan that satisfies the Goal.
-If it cannot, it will simply try again once a new precept is received from the environment.

 _______________________________________________________________________________
 ### Environment